-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
-Applicant's financial problems have been resolved.
-Overall, the record evidence leaves me without questions and doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant has mitigated the Financial Considerations security concerns under the whole-person concept.
+Applicant's financial problems remain unresolved.
+Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
+For all these reasons, I conclude Applicant failed to mitigate the Financial Considerations security concerns under the whole-person concept.